Chapter 5 of 11

 What Squads Need

-• Clear mission and success metrics
+• Clear mission and success metrics that they own and can influence

 • All skills necessary to deliver (design, frontend, backend, QA)

-• Ownership of their services and data
+• Ownership of their services, data, and deployment pipeline

-• Authority to make technical decisions
+• Authority to make technical decisions within their domain

 What Slows Squads Down

-• Waiting for other teams to deliver dependencies
+• Waiting for other teams to deliver dependencies or review PRs

-• Shared codebases with unclear ownership
+• Shared codebases with unclear ownership and conflicting priorities

-• Centralized approval processes
+• Centralized approval processes that create queues

-• Lack of decision-making authority
+• Lack of decision-making authority ("escalate to the VP")

-• Too many external stakeholders
+• Too many external stakeholders with conflicting requirements

 Hiring for Hypergrowth